RenukaAmujuri/Class1/README.md

 Step 4: Browse and select all files, including TestNG jar and jar files extracted from the selenium-java-4.x.x.zip file and click Apply and Ok.
 Now you will see all libraries listed under Project’s External Libraries section.

+Our project is now ready to write Selenium test cases.
+Let’s write a simple test case to launch a web application and validate its title using TestNG.

+Step 5: In IntelliJ IDEA, right-click on the src folder click New -> Java Class.
+Create a new Java class, “SeleniumSampleTest.”

+Step 6: Write a simple script to validate

+Execution Steps

+For that, carry out the following steps:
+Create a Selenium WebDriver instance.
+Perform browser optimization if necessary.
+Write a sequence of commands to execute the test steps.
+Validate the actions performed.

+What is Cucumber in Selenium?
+Cucumber Framework in Selenium is an open-source testing framework that supports Behavior Driven Development for automation testing of web applications.
+The tests are first written in a simple scenario form that describes the expected behavior of the system from the user’s perspective.

+It consists of

+1.feature file

+2.StepDefinitions

+3.TestRunner file

+What is Allure Reports?
+Allure Report Selenium and TestNG integration will be explained in all detail in this article.
+In my last article, I explained how to integrate ExtentReports reporting framework with TestNG for shiny and beautiful test automation reports.
+Now, I will explain to you another popular test reporting framework that the Yandex QA Team develops – Allure Reports.